Hormone replacement therapy

 If you're unable to take hormone replacement therapy (HRT) or decide not to, you may want to consider alternative ways of controlling your menopausal symptoms.

-• Have a healthy diet – a balanced diet can help ensure you don't put on weight and can keep your bones healthy.
+• have a healthy diet – a balanced diet can help make sure you do not put on weight and can keep your bones healthy

-• Stay cool at night – wear loose clothes and sleep in a cool, well-ventilated room if you experience hot flushes and night sweats.
+• wear loose clothes and sleep in a cool, well-ventilated room if you get hot flushes and night sweats – this can help you to stay cool

-• Cut down on caffeine, alcohol and spicy food – as they have all been known to trigger hot flushes.
+• cut down on caffeine, alcohol and spicy food – they have all been known to trigger hot flushes

-• Try vaginal lubricant or moisturiser if you experience vaginal dryness – several different types are available to buy from shops and pharmacies.
+• try a vaginal lubricant or moisturiser if you have vaginal dryness – several different types are available to buy from shops and pharmacies

 Antidepressants

-Two types of antidepressants – called selective serotonin reuptake inhibitors (SSRIs) and serotonin-noradrenaline reuptake inhibitors (SNRIs) – can help with hot flushes caused by the menopause, although they're not licensed for this use.
+There are 2 types of antidepressants – selective serotonin reuptake inhibitors (SSRIs) and serotonin-noradrenaline reuptake inhibitors (SNRIs).

-Side effects of SSRIs and SNRIs can include feeling agitated, shaky or anxious, feeling sick, dizziness and a reduced sex drive.
+Side effects of SSRIs and SNRIs can include feeling agitated, shaky or anxious, feeling sick, feeling dizzy and a reduced sex drive.

-Any side effects will usually improve over time, but you should visit your GP if they don't.
+Any side effects will usually improve over time, but see a GP if they do not.

 Clonidine

-Clonidine is a prescription medicine that can help reduce hot flushes and night sweats in some menopausal women.
-It's taken as tablets two or three times a day.
+Clonidine is a prescription medicine that can help reduce hot flushes and night sweats caused by menopause.
+You take it as tablets 2 times a day.

-Clonidine can also cause some unpleasant side effects, including dry mouth, drowsiness, depression and constipation.
+Clonidine can also cause side effects such as dry mouth, drowsiness, depression and constipation.

-It may take two to four weeks to notice the effects of clonidine.
-Speak to your GP if your symptoms don't improve or you experience any troublesome side effects.
+It may take 2 to 4 weeks to notice the effects of clonidine.
+Speak to a GP if your symptoms do not improve or you have problems with side effects.

 Complementary therapies

-These products are often marketed as "natural", but this doesn't necessarily mean they're safe.
-The quality, purity and ingredients can't always be guaranteed, and they can cause unpleasant side effects.
+These products are often marketed as "natural", but this does not necessarily mean they're safe.
+The quality, purity and ingredients cannot always be guaranteed, and they may cause unpleasant side effects.

 The information on this page has been adapted by NHS Wales from original content supplied by NHS UK NHS website nhs.uk